Seat belt legislation: Individual liberty

 Opponents have objected to the laws on libertarian principles.
 Some do so on the grounds that seat belt laws infringe on their civil liberties.
 For example, in a 1986 letter to the editor of the New York Times, a writer argued that seat belt legislation was "coercive" and that "a mandatory-seat-belt law violates the right to bodily privacy and self-control".

-A counterpoint to the libertarian view is that by reducing death and serious injury, mandatory seat belt use and enforcement of seat belt laws results in substantial social benefits.
-For example, an analysis by the Centers for Disease Control and Prevention found that in 2010 non-fatal injuries to motor vehicle occupants cost the United States $48 billion in medical expenses and lost work.
-An example is an unbelted driver who kills or injures another road user because he/she slides out of proper seating position and cannot regain control of the vehicle during slippery conditions.
-Another notable scenario is of rear-seated passengers being forced forward in a crash and thus inadvertently harming the driver or front passenger.
-A University of Wisconsin study demonstrated that car accident victims who had not worn seat belts cost the hospital (and the state, in the case of the uninsured) on average 25% more.

 Side-effects of seat belts

 Neck injuries can be caused by the deceleration from a high speed.
-The passengers head continues to move forward while the body is restrained, potentially causing paralyzing injuries.
+The passenger’s head continues to move forward while the body is restrained, potentially causing paralyzing injuries.
 A study of such injuries notes, "Seatbelts save lives.
 However, they may cause injury to adjacent structures and when they malfunction can cause injury to the abdominal viscera, bony skeleton and vascular structures.
 The motor industry has attempted to reduce these injuries by modification of vehicle design and safety equipment."

 Airbag and cost

-In 1985, some manufacturers believed mandatory cheaper seat belt could stop airbag development, according to The New York Times.
+In 1985, some manufacturers believed mandatory cheaper seat belts could stop airbag development, according to The New York Times.